sangambaral17/TradeMaster/DEVELOPER_GUIDE.md

-# 📚 TradeMaster Developer Documentation
+# 📚 Walsong TradeMaster Developer Documentation

 ## 🎯 Quick Start for Developers

-Welcome to TradeMaster!
+Welcome to Walsong TradeMaster!
 This guide will help you understand and work with the codebase.

 ---